 Assemble the tool as shown in Image B and the diagram below for breaking chains.
 Thread the alignment bolt into the body.
-Insert the extractor pin into the spring and drop them into the alignment bolt with the spring under the tip head.
-Thread the push bolt into the alignment bolt
+Insert the breaking tip into the spring and drop them into the alignment bolt with the spring under the tip head.
+Thread the push bolt into the alignment bolt above the tip.
+(When breaking cam chains with the cam chain tunnel with a rag to prevent parts from falling into the motor.)
 Image B shows a drive chain in place.